Skip to main content

 How old do you have to be to fly alone?
 Read this before booking your kid’s trip

 If you thought traveling with kids was stressful, try sending them off on a flight alone.
-Whether it’s for winter break, summer vacation, or any other occasion, your child may need to travel without you, and you may ask yourself, “How old do you have to be to fly alone?”
+For many parents, it’s necessary to send their child on a flight by themselves, whether it’s for a vacation, to visit a parent who lives far away, or for any number of reasons.
+If you find yourself in a position where your child may need to travel without you, you may ask yourself, “How old do you have to be to fly alone?”

-All airlines have their own rules and regulations regarding unaccompanied minors, so it’s important that parents or caregivers are aware that there isn’t one specific set of rules that applies to all airlines.
-Before booking any trip, parents need to ensure they know the airline’s policy regarding how old you have to be the fly alone and be aware that there are often extra fees that apply when a child flies without an adult.
+All airlines have their own rules and regulations regarding unaccompanied minors, so parents or caregivers must be aware that there isn’t one specific set of rules that applies to all airlines.
+Before booking any trip, parents need to ensure they know the airline’s policy regarding how old they have to be to fly alone and be aware that there are often extra fees that apply when a child flies without an adult.

 Girl sitting in airplane looking out of window